jackfranklin/javascriptplayground.com/_posts/2013-06-03-refactoring-js.md

 I hope this was a useful post.
 If you've any queries or questions, leave a comment and I'll endeavour to get back to you.
 Alternatively, you can drop me a tweet (@Jack_Franklin) or feel free to email me too.

+_Some of the links to Git commits have become slightly out of sync with the code, mainly due to tweaks following great feedback from folks on Twitter.
+You can see all the commits and the process I took [here](https://github.com/javascript-playground/refactoring-js/commits/master)._